-Email marketing is a viable strategy for securing your website’s future, but no user wants to scroll for hours down a lengthy message.
+Email marketing is a viable strategy for securing your website’s future, but no one wants to scroll down a lengthy message for hours.
 A good way to combat this is to develop “mobile aware” email messages that use larger text, shorter blocks of text, and clear buttons.
 Unless you want your well-intentioned (but long-winded) mail to rule the Trash folder, this is an important step to follow.

 Start Optimizing Your Site for Mobile

-And there you have it: a few tips to optimize your site for mobile devices and increase usability all-around.
-So get to it!
-Don’t lose visitors over a badly-designed, slow, or unresponsive website.
-Get to work fixing it up, and watch visitor satisfaction skyrocket.
+Use these tips to optimize your site for mobile devices and increase usability all around.
+So don’t lose visitors over a badly-designed, slow, or unresponsive website.
+Fix it up, and watch visitor satisfaction skyrocket.